The Mystery of the Shape Parameter III: Introduction

-holds for all $x\in Q$ and $0<\delta<\delta_{0}$, where $s(x)$ is defined as in (2) with $x_{1},\cdots,x_{N}$ the evenly spaced points of degree $l$ in $Q$ satisfying $\frac{1}{3C\delta}\leq l\leq \frac{2}{3C\delta}$.
-The constant $\alpha_{n}$ denotes the volume of the unit ball in $R^{n}$, and $0<\lambda'<1$ is given by which only in some cases mildly depends on the dimension $n$. \end{thm} {\bf Remark}: This seemingly complicated theorem is in fact not difficult to understand.
+\end{thm} {\bf Remark}: This seemingly complicated theorem is in fact not difficult to understand.
 Note that the right-hand side of (4) approaches zero as $\delta$ tends to zero.
-Also, (4) is greatly influenced by the shape parameter $c$.
-However, in order to make it useful in the choice of $c$, we still have to do some work.
+Hence $\delta$ is in spirit like the well-known fill distance, although not exactly the same.
+Also, the upper bound in (4) is greatly influenced by the shape parameter $c$.
+The only thing which is not transparent is the relation between $c$ and $\|f\|_{h}$.
+Consequently, in order to make it useful in the choice of $c$, we still have to do some work.

-We begin with the following definition. \begin{de} For any $\sigma>0$, the class of band-limited functions $f$ in $L^{2}(R^{n})$ is defined by , where $\hat{f}$ denotes the Fourier transform of $f$. \end{de} Now we cite Theorem1.6 of \cite{Lu5} as a lemma. \begin{lem} Let $h$ be as in (1) with $\beta>0$.
+We begin with the following definition. \begin{de} For any $\sigma>0$, the class of band-limited functions $f$ in $L^{2}(R^{n})$ is defined by where $\hat{f}$ denotes the Fourier transform of $f$. \end{de} Now we cite Theorem1.6 of \cite{Lu5} as a lemma. \begin{lem} Let $h$ be as in (1) with $\beta>0$.
 Any function $f$ in $B_{\sigma}$ belongs to ${\cal C}_{h,m}$ and

 where $c,\beta$ are as in (1) and $S(m,n)$ is a constant determined by $m$ and $n$. \end{lem}

 \begin{cor} Let $h$ be as in (1) with $\beta>0$.
 If $\sigma>0$ and $f\in B_{\sigma}$, the inequality (4) can be transformed into